Epilepsy monitoring and seizure forecasts

 High risk, high reward projects

-The Wyss Center provides experts, development platforms and funding to support high risk, high reward technology-linked solutions to treat or diagnose nervous system disorders.
+The Wyss Center develops high risk, high reward technology-linked solutions to treat or diagnose nervous system disorders.
 We create prototype devices suitable for humans and then support initial human clinical trials to accelerate the path to commercialization.

 Current program areas